 Music BAC

-From September 2019, we have expanded the scope of the BAC in Classical Music and re-name it simply BAC music.
-This means that there will be a broader range of music studied to appeal to a wider range of students.
-However, the same rigour and high expectations will still be at the core of the course to ensure that the BAC Music is distinct from other GCSE or IGCSE courses.
+From September 2019, we have expanded the scope of the BAC in Classical Music and re-named it simply BAC Music.
+This means that there is be a broader range of music studied to appeal to a wider range of students.
+However, the same rigour and high expectations are still at the core of the course to ensure that the BAC Music is distinct from other GCSE or IGCSE courses.

 Students interested in the Music BAC should have an open mind and a willingness to study music and its relationship with historical events from the early ages through the Renaissance, the Baroque, Classical, Romantic and Modern Eras is essential.
 In addition, topics on Jazz and Popular Music will also be included.